jinay1991/tflite_models/README.md

 0.00608029: 543 543:drumstick
 ```

-See the `lib/src/argument_parser/cli_options.cpp` source code for other command line options.
+See the `lib/include/argument_parser/cli_options.cpp` source code for other command line options, or run following command.

-## Command Line Options

-You can query all the supported command line options information by running following command:

 ```
 bazel-bin/label_image -h
 ```

 You should see all the information on command line options as below:

 ```
 label_image